FriedSteel/GdriveStream/README.md

 1. Get your Google Drive API Key from https://console.developers.google.com/apis/library/drive.googleapis.com

 2. Copy the GdriveStream.java class to your project.
-3. Call the GdriveStream class in your activity: \n "GdriveStream gdriveStream = new GdriveStream();"
+3. Call the GdriveStream class in your activity:
+"GdriveStream gdriveStream = new GdriveStream();"

 4. Initialize the function: